Ilex aquifolium 'Alaska'

 Comes gift wrapped in a natural calico bag with red ribbon and wooden gift tag

 Please let us know if you require us to write your tag via the 'notes' section at checkout

-Hollies can be planted in almost any soil (not waterlogged) and will tolerate shade as well as full sun.
+Hollies can be planted in almost any soil and will tolerate shade as well as full sun.
 They are brilliant in the border or planted in to pots or containers, what a fantastic sight they make flanking an entrance or doorway, very grand!

-We can personalise your gift by handwriting a message onto a wooden gift tag and wrapping the pot into a calico drawstring bag and dedcorating with a red ribbon, a perfect gift!
+We can personalise your gift by handwriting a message onto a wooden gift tag and wrapping the pot into a calico drawstring bag and decorating with a red ribbon, a perfect gift!
 Just leave your message in the notes section at the checkout.

 There are currently no reviews for this product.

 Be the first the write a review.Please Log in or Register to write a review

 †Holly (Ilex) and Viburnum tinus topiary is very adaptable; being happy in full sun, part shade or full shade.
 Watering just needs to be adjusted accordingly.†Holly and Viburnum tinus suit all soil types apart from waterlogged!
 In a container, a soil based compost such as John Innes No.3 with added organic matter and coarse grit to aid stability and drainage would be ideal.

 Containerised topiary plants rely on you for all their feed and watering requirements.
 Feed with a general purpose fertilizer such as Vitax Q4 once a month from Apr†-Jul.
 Discolouration of foliage is usually due to lack of feeding.